 Vince McMahon, Sgt Slaughter, referees and EMTs helped Mankind for several minutes, along with Terry Funk, who buried their on-screen hatchet to assist here, which added realism to the moment.
 Foley’s mask was removed, he was laid on a stretcher (while holding his seriously injured arm), and he was wheeled away.
 The Cell was elevated with Taker standing on top of it, in order to allow Mankind to be carted away, and while JR and The King tried to explain why the promised HIAC bout didn’t really materialise, Jerry Lawler noted how nobody could really be disappointed after seeing that bump.
 But we weren’t done yet.

-Somehow, Mankind still fought back, and he knocked Taker off the ropes when he attempted Old School, leading to the famous visual of his lip poking through a hole in his bloody bottom lip as a bewildered Ross exclaimed “He is smiling!”
-Mankind even busted open UT via the cage, and though his weakened arm couldn’t support him inflicting a blow with the steel stairs, he did execute a Piledriver on the aforementioned chair (which took the plunge through the roof with Foley, whacking him hard in the face).
-That led to the big finish of an already-iconic war, as Foley introduced thumb tacks to the WWF for the first time.
-He poured the drawing pins onto the canvas, though Taker rocked him with punches which almost sent him backwards into the tacks, but Foley clamped on a Mandible Claw.
-Referee Tim White checked Undi’s arm once, twice, but on the third try, UT fought back, walked back and dropped Mankind back-first onto the pins.
-The deranged Mankind rolled around in pain through the tacks to the gasps of the audience, only to be Chokeslammed back into the pins.
-Jerry Lawler almost had to laugh at the sheer brutality as Taker hoisted him up for a Tombstone Piledriver, earning him the win (with Mankind attempting a limp, futile kick-out in an underrated visual) in an incredible fight.
+Mankind poured the drawing pins onto the canvas.
+Taker rocked him with punches which almost sent him backwards into the tacks.
+However, Foley then clamped on a Mandible Claw.
+Referee Tim White checked Undi’s arm once and then twice.
+But on the third try, UT fought back, walked backwards and dropped Mankind back-first onto the pins.
+The deranged Mankind rolled around in pain through the tacks to the gasps of the audience.
+And then, of course, Taker Chokeslammed Mankind right back into the pins.
+Jerry Lawler almost had to laugh at the sheer brutality as Taker hoisted him up for a Tombstone Piledriver.
+That Tombstone earned Undi the win (with Mankind attempting a final, limp, futile kick-out), ending an incredible fight.

 As JR noted, the two men (and let’s not forget the vital role Taker played in all of this, most notably in doing his best to protect Mankind on the first major spot) gave everything they had in this encounter.
-It was one hell of a battle, and Mankind’s massive bumps earned him a place in wrestling history that can never be taken away.
-All these years later, it remains without comparison on a grand stage, and I doubt that we will ever see another scrap like this.
+It was one hell of a battle.
+And Mankind’s massive bumps earned a place forever more in wrestling history.
+All these years later, it remains without comparison on a grand stage.
+And I doubt that we will ever see another scrap like this.
 An absolute must-see.

 WWF Championship First Blood Match

 Believe it or not, we still had another match to come at King Of The Ring 1998.
-That would be the first, erm, First Blood match in WWF history, within Austin defending his WWF Title against Kane, who was already masked but wore a two-sleeve outfit to make the chances of Austin 3:16 winning even lower.
+That would be the first, erm, First Blood match in WWF history, within Austin defending his WWF Title against Kane.
+The challenger already wore a mask.
+But here, Kane also wore a two-sleeve outfit to reduce the chances of Austin winning even more.
 Plus, Kane vowed to set himself on fire if he lost.
-Now, few expected The Big Red Machine to literally go up in flames on live PPV (though the gasoline containers were left at ringside in a chilling reminder as to what could potentially happen), but surely Stone Cold would be able to overcome these odds, right?
+Now, few expected The Big Red Machine to literally go up in flames on live PPV.
+(Mind you, gasoline containers were at ringside in a chilling reminder as to what could happen).
+But surely Stone Cold would be able to overcome these odds.
+Right?